Administration Panel

 Change balance

-Operator with Admin role can change end user balance using "Change Balance" button.
+Operator with Admin role can change end-user balance using Change balance button.

 change balance.png

-1. Select type:
+1. Select Type:

-2. Select transaction type (described below).
+2. Select Transaction type (described in the table below).

-.
-Enter transaction amount.
+3. Enter Transaction amount.

-4. Enter transaction description.
+4. Enter Transaction description.

 Type